 Onto the characteristics first.
 The PCB accepts MX and ALPS switches.
 It has a standard ICSP interface and a REVQE/REVB expansion port.
 It has RGB underglow lighting and per-key backlighting (but simple LEDs, not RGB).
 The layout is customizable via Keyboard Layout Editor and its firmware can be flashed using TKG tools, offline or online.

 I’ve only seen a few PCBs in my life, but that one definitely looks really good.
 I’m sad it’ll be hidden once in the case.
 I’m not a PCB expert but the quality seems to be ok.
 I didn’t notice anything strange.
 The components are straights and soldered cleanly, no residue of flux.
 Keys are indicated on the PCB itself (the newbies will like that!).
 Bonus point for the keyboard kitty 😸.

-The PCB is meant to be quite flexible.
 As you can see in the picture below, a few of the switch spots allow for different positioning.
-This can lead to confusion though.
-I had to check with some keycaps where to install some switches (for the Ctrl, Alt, Win Space bar keys mainly.
+This is nice, but can lead to confusion if you don’t pay attention.
+I had to check with some keycaps where to install some switches (for the Ctrl, Alt, Win Space bar keys mainly).
 Note that you can install a split space bar on that PCB as well.